egaidos/egaidos.github.io/epseta.md

 <li>Citizen science</li>
 </ul>

-The program will be lightly structured, with short presentations in the morning and discussion in the afternoon, with much of the day available for self-organized activities.
+<p>The program will be lightly structured, with short presentations in the morning and discussion in the afternoon, with much of the day available for self-organized activities.
 Each participant is expected to give at least one short talk.
-Groups of co-participants are encouraged to set their own collaborative goals, e.g. analyses of survey data, development of tools, or writing of follow-up observing proposals.
+Groups of co-participants are encouraged to set their own collaborative goals, e.g. analyses of survey data, development of tools, or writing of follow-up observing proposals.</p>

-Applicants should have a PhD or at least an approved doctoral dissertation topic: we aim to admit a balanced mix of junior and senior researchers.
+<p>Applicants should have a PhD or at least an approved doctoral dissertation topic: we aim to admit a balanced mix of junior and senior researchers.
 Proposed visits should be between 2 and 4 weeks in duration between June 1 and August 28.
 Selected applicants will receive a $700 air travel allowance and a $800 per week stipend.
 There are no fees for participating.
-To apply, fill out the form here:
+To apply, fill out the form here:</p>

 </html>